Gynaecological Cancers - improving treatment, risk prediction and rehabilitation

 Research on Endometrial Cancer

 The PORTEC-trials have focused on improving adjuvant radiotherapy for women with endometrial cancer, reducing their treatment burden by better selection for adjuvant treatment and less toxic treatments, such as replacing external beam radiotherapy by short-course vaginal brachytherapy for those with (high) intermediate risk disease).
 The PORTEC-3 trial has established the role and impact in terms of toxicity and health-related quality of life of adjuvant radiotherapy combined with adjuvant chemotherapy for women with high-risk endometrial cancer.
-The translational research collaboration with the LUMC Dept of Pathology (dr T. Bosse, prof V.T.H.B.M.
+The translational research collaboration with the LUMC Dept of Pathology (Prof. T. Bosse, prof V.T.H.B.M.
 Smit) has evolved into an internationally renowned innovative translational research group contributing to new knowledge of risk factors, treatment targets and especially the translational work on the PORTEC-3 trial tissues has led to new knowledge on prognostic and predictic molecular factors, better identifying subgroup who would benefit from specific new treatment approaches.

 Research on cervical cancer